The following examples should give you a first look at what R does and how it works.

 ## [1] 126

-There’s kind of a lot going on here!
-But easy to pick apart in R.
+There’s kind of a lot going on in the standard deviation formula above!
+But it is easy to pick apart the pieces in R.

 counts - mean(counts)